DeepFreier/InstrumonGame/README.md

 * Click Build
 * Select a local save location
 * Navigate to where it is saved and test the build

+## MovementTesting Cameron Clark
+Steps to Run MovementTesting Test
+1.Open TestRunner in Window tab
+2.Select MovementTesting in PlayMode Testing
+3.Run Test
+4.Wait for Test to complete, should start the WorldLayer and have player move around 5.Test complete, should pass all tests currently